SCINet High-Performance Computer Systems

 New users may also want to reference the Ceres Quick Start Guide.

 Many additional user guides are available under the “User Guides” dropdown list.

-ARS researchers will also have access to a Cray system in Starkville, MS through an agreement with the Mississippi State University to supplement Agency scientific computing capacity.
-Installation and testing of the cluster will begin in December 2019.
+ARS researchers also have access to a Cray system in Starkville, MS through an agreement with the Mississippi State University to supplement Agency scientific computing capacity.
+Same SCINet credentials are used to connect to Atlas as to other SCINet HPC clusters.